lm3nitro/Projects/Metasploit/MSFvenom.md

 + Customization

 ### Scope:
-I will installing and configuring MSFveno to create a customer reverse TCP shell payload on the attacking host (Linux OS) that will then be downloaded and executed by the victim host (Windows 10 OS).
+I will install and configure MSFvenom to create a customer reverse TCP shell payload on the attacking host (Linux OS) that will then be downloaded and executed by the victim host (Windows 10 OS).
 I will then analyze the traffic using various tools to see how the connection looks like and the payload execution at the packet level.

 ### Tools and Technology:
 Linux OS, Win 10 OS, Wireshark, Process Hacker, TCPview and MSFvenom

 ## Getting started with MSFvenon

-Once MSFvenon is installed and runnig, using the -h lists the available options
+Once MSFvenon is installed and running, using the -h lists the available options

 ```
 msfvenom -h